-I, Stephen Matty, City Attorney for the City of La Crosse, Wisconsin, do hereby state that I have reviewed the Project Plan for Tax Incremental Finance District Number Seven, City of La Crosse, Wisconsin, dated July 27, 2017, and have found that it is complete and complies with Section 66.1105, Wisconsin Statutes.
+As City Attorney for the City of La Crosse, I have reviewed the Project Plan and, in my opinion, have determined that it is complete and complies with Section 66.1105 of the Wisconsin Statutes.
+This opinion is provided pursuant to Wisconsin Statutes Section 66.1105(4)(f).